prog4biol/evop2026/EVOP_Python_2026.md

 ### Installing Biopython

-This is very straightforward once you have anaconda or minconda installed.
+This is very straightforward once you have anaconda or minconda/conda installed.
 I use miniconda because it's smaller.
 You will need the administrator password for the machine.
-If you don't have this, ask the person who does administration on your machine.

 ```bash